 #1 – Standing Hip Flexor Stretch

 Begin in an upright standing position with your hands on your hips to help with balance.
 Take a step forward or back with one leg.
 Tighten your abdominal area.
-Bend the knee of your front leg, keep your front foot flat and slightly push your hips forward.
-Stand on the ball of your foot with your back leg, with your knee slightly bent.
+Bend the knee of your front leg, keep your front foot flat and push your hips forward slightly.
+Stand on the ball of your foot with your back leg, with your knee bent slightly.
 Look for a stretch in the hip and quad areas.
 Loosening up those two areas will help in solving hip pain from squatting.

 Standing Hip Flexor Stretch

-Perform 1 set of 2 repetitions with a 20 second hold.
+Perform one set of 2 repetitions with a 20-second hold.
 The intensity is light for this static stretch.

-Perform 1 set of 5 repetitions.
-This should be done in smooth controlled movement with a good stop at the end position for 1 second.
+Perform one set of 5 repetitions.
+This should be done in a smooth, controlled movement with a good stop at the end for 1 second.
 The intensity is light.
-The purpose of this exercise is to train the body on proper hip hinging; we want the hips to move back and the upper body to go properly forward.
-Proper hip hinging patterns help relieve hip pain from squatting.
+The purpose of this exercise is to train the body on proper hip hinging; we want the hips to move back and the upper body to go forward properly.
+Proper hip-hinging patterns help relieve hip pain from squatting.

 #3 – Hip Bridging

-Perform 1 set of 5 repetitions in a smooth controlled movement, with a good stop at the top position.
-The intensity can be light to moderate depending on your fitness level.
+Perform one set of 5 repetitions in a smooth, controlled movement with a good stop at the top.
+The intensity can be light to moderate, depending on your fitness level.

-The purpose of this exercise is to activate the glutes and hamstrings, to help decrease the stress on the front of the hip.
+The purpose of this exercise is to activate the glutes and hamstrings, which helps decrease the stress on the front of the hip.
 It also provides a bit of a stretch in the front of the hip by bringing the hips up as it contracts the glutes and stretches the quad and hip areas.

 #4 – Standing Back Arches